 Exum is entering her first season as an assistant coach for CSM’s volleyball team.

 Born and raised in Southern Maryland, Exum first started playing volleyball at the age of 12, when her mother thought she had the natural ability to play the sport at the Port Tobacco Rec.
-Center in Charles County, MD.
-It was there she played club volleyball until she enrolled at Northpoint High School.
-Exum played three years on varsity and was good enough to earn a scholarship to St. Augustine’s University in Raleigh, NC.
+Center in Charles County, Maryland.
+It was there she played club volleyball until she enrolled at North Point High School.
+Exum played three years on varsity and was good enough to earn a scholarship to St. Augustine’s University in Raleigh, North Carolina.
 Because she wanted to play closer to home, Exum decided to play at CSM.

 At the age of 22, Exum has the benefit of relating to the players in every aspect of the game.
 Because she played at CSM, she knows the experiences the players at CSM go through on a daily basis.
 The fact that she can give advice and be a shoulder to lean on for players is a benefit to the program.

 Exum brings enthusiasm and passion for volleyball.
 She wants her players at CSM to show the same heart on the court while playing together successfully as a cohesive unit.